giantswarm/linkerd-control-plane-app/README.md

 # linkerd2-app chart

 This chart is based on the official linkerd2 helm chart.
-The main difference it offers is a direct integration with [cert-manager](https://cert-manager.io/) used to generate short-lived certificates for linkerd2 components.
-This results in an entirely hands-off install - no need to generate a CA certificate prior to installation.

 ## Requirements

 - you can install only one release of this chart per kubernetes cluster.
-- `cert-manager` must already be deployed in the cluster.
 - it is strongly suggested to use the [`linkerd2-cni-app`](https://github.com/giantswarm/linkerd2-cni-app) as this results in a more secure setup.
   - the CNI must be installed before this chart, and `global.cniEnabled: true` must be set.
 - with linkerd CNI enabled all pods linked by linkerd require a PodSecurityPolicy, which allows use of `EmptyDir`